isnull303/HelpDesk-Labs/Windows_Admin_Labs/Windows_Local_Group_Policy/lab02_Local_Group_Policy.md

-# Windows Administration Lab: Local Group Policy for Security
+# Lab 02 – Local Group Policy for Security

 ## Overview
 This lab demonstrates how to **secure a Windows 11 endpoint using Local Group Policy** by enforcing password complexity requirements and disabling USB storage devices.
 These are essential steps in hardening a system to prevent weak credentials and unauthorized data access.